keidev-sol/Solana-Pumpfun-Dex-Frontend/README.md

 ## pump.fun clone: Solana Pumpfun Frontend source code(pump.fun fork), implementing main structure for pump fun.

 It was for to give basic understanding about pumpfun frontend workflow, main structure.
-Whole working code is private, feel free to reach out of me if you wanna get it[Whatsapp: https://wa.me/13137423660, Telegram: https://t.me/DevCutup]
-Also you can access smart contract and backend codebase also, can get it from me.
+Whole working code is private, feel free to reach out of me if you wanna get it Also you can access smart contract and backend codebase also, can get it from me.

 ### It contains